Skip to main content

 Cornish College of the Arts

-A good fit for students who want accessible admissions and students who want small classes and close faculty access. no major red flags in the data. a private nonprofit school with 480 students.
+A good fit for students who want small classes and close faculty access. earnings-to-debt ratio is tight. a private nonprofit school with 488 students.

 About This School